MicrosoftDocs/Microsoft-MPI/MPI/mpi-reduce-function.md

 2. Apply the reduction operation in the required order, for example, by using the [**MPI\_Reduce\_local**](mpi-reduce-local-function.md) function.
 3. If required, broadcast or scatter the result to the other processes.

+> [!NOTE]
-**Note**  It is possible to supply different user-defined operations to the **MPI\_Reduce** function in each process.
+> It is possible to supply different user-defined operations to the **MPI\_Reduce** function in each process.
 The function does not define which operations are used on which operands in this case.
 You cannot make any assumptions about how the **MPI\_Reduce** function is implemented.
 It is safest to specify the same operation in each process.